wang301208/autoSuper-Artificial-Intelligence/docs/self_learning.md

 ## Rollback Strategy

 Metrics can be recorded in CSV, JSON, or YAML format.
-Nested structures are flattened so that downstream logic receives simple key/value pairs.
+Nested dictionaries or lists are preserved when writing JSON or YAML files.
+CSV output flattens nested keys using dot notation (for example, ``parent.child``) so downstream logic receives simple key/value pairs.
+YAML serialization requires the optional ``pyyaml`` dependency.
 The `SelfImprovement.evaluate_and_rollback` method checks the latest metrics recorded in `evolution/metrics_history.*`.
 When a metric falls below its configured threshold the method executes a rollback script to restore the last known good model.
 The genetic algorithm history file (`ga_metrics_history.*`) supports the same formats and will emit JSON when the filename ends with `.json`.

 ## Monitoring and Alerts